lendoo73/Challenge-Project-of-CodeCademy/python/Technical Interviews/Linked_Lists/Remove_Duplicates/README.md

 # a -> c
 ```
 We have no way of reaching the node holding `'b'` once the `.next` property of the node holding `'a'` is set to the node holding `'c'`.
-We have “removed” `'b'` from the linked list.
+We have “removed” `'b'` from the linked list. <a href="https://github.com/lendoo73/Challenge-Project-of-CodeCademy/blob/master/python/Linear_Data_Structures/Linked_Lists/Conceptual/README.md">(Orphaned node)</a>

 To recap: